-Thanks to its recent Oscar nomination in the Best Foreign Language Film category (it’s in Turkish but it was submitted by France to the Academy), Deniz Gamze Ergüven’s Mustang gets a release on North American screens today.
+Thanks to its recent Oscar nomination in the Best Foreign Language Film category (it’s Turkish but it was submitted by France to the Academy), Deniz Gamze Ergüven’s Mustang gets a release on North American screens today.
 Set in a Northern Turkey village, it’s the tale of five young sisters who try to cope with a minor mistake turning to town scandal which leads to dreadful consequences.
 As they become captive, while marriages start being arranged, they set ways and games to pass time and keep hope with a sense for freedom.

-Overall, Mustang deserves an honorable mention, while an Oscar nomination seems a bit out of proportions, when compared to some great works from other countries who didn’t make the final cut of five nominees.
-The nomination seem more the result of an Oscar-bankable film with a narrative quite of its time that echoes the world order, like the voters of this category seem occasionally to vouch for.
+Overall, Mustang deserves an honorable mention, while an Oscar nomination seems a bit out of proportion, when compared to some great works from other countries who didn’t make the final cut of five nominees.
+The nomination seems more the result of an Oscar-bankable film with a narrative quite of its time that echoes the world order, like the voters of this category seem occasionally to vouch for.

 (Note: You can access other Cinetalk articles about 2016 Oscars (Feb.
 28) by Clicking among the tags (below this article) on Academy Awards 2016 or Oscars 2016.
 More to come…)